To start, make sure you understand health insurance terminology. The federal government has a glossary for your reference.

 - Provides discounts on medications

-- Allows you to visit the healthcare provider of your choice and, if not, provides in-network access to doctors who are familiar with Marfan syndrome and related disorders
+- Allows you to visit the healthcare provider of your choice and, if not, provides in-network access to doctors who are familiar with Marfan syndrome and related conditions

 - Covers out-of-state doctors and surgeons